nvda-es/devguides_translation/original_docs/NVDA Add-on Development Guide.md

 So are you ready to start your adventure with add-ons, but not sure as to how to bring it to life?
 If that is you, please go through this chapter, as it gives you basic information to get you started with add-ons and give you tips on writing code.

 Note: for this chapter, we will not use the actual add-on packages.
-Instead, we'll use plugin folders - a number of subdirectories in your NVDA user configuration folder (available from Start Menu/Screen if NVDA is installed) to store our example Python files.
+Instead, we'll use scratchpad plugin folders - a number of subdirectories located in a folder called "scratchpad", which in turn is a subfolder of your NVDA user configuration folder (available from Start Menu/Screen if NVDA is installed) to store our example Python files.

 To edit .py files, you need a word processor which can handle .py files.
 The best one we recommend is Notepad++ which can be downloaded from https://notepad-plus-plus.org/download/v6.8.3.html.